460VCP-Fall2025/VPC/README.md

 packer build .
 ```

-Note: Estimated build time: 10 minutes
+**Note**: Estimated build time: 10 minutes

-Note: you can open two terminals and run each packer file in parallel to speed up process
+**Note**: you can open two terminals and run each packer file in parallel to speed up process

 ------------------------------------------
 ### Step 3